 When I first put the xCAN in my hand, I felt like it was heftier than the xDSD that I have also reviewed.
 A quick look at the specifications would indicate otherwise.

-Both of them weigh in at a somewhat modest 127g, but for whatever reason my mind has tricked me into thinking the xCAN is somehow more durable.
+Both of them weigh in at a somewhat modest 127g, but for whatever reason, my mind has tricked me into thinking the xCAN is somehow more durable.

 Perhaps it’s the more well thought out rubber feet at the bottom of the unit that puts my mind at ease, or the greater intuitiveness of the amp itself, or some other subconscious reasoning that my being tries to compensate for.

-It’s a strange phenomena for sure, but in short, I love the build of the xCAN so perhaps I will have to go back and edit the xDSD’s build section to reflect that sentiment, considering they both look and feel very similar.
+It’s a strange phenomenon for sure, but in short, I love the build of the xCAN so perhaps I will have to go back and edit the xDSD’s build section to reflect that sentiment, considering they both look and feel very similar.

 On the front of the xCAN, we’ve got a balanced input for balanced headphones, a standard 3.5mm jack which I’m using for this demo, the 3D+ and XBassII features, and the combo power/volume rotary button and dial.
 The multi-function 3D+ and XBassII button also functions as a Bluetooth pairing button (long press).